 In some cases, however, the statute of limitations may be considerably shorter or other time restrictions may apply.
 Therefore, it is important to speak with a New York wrongful death attorney as soon as possible.

 What is the first step in a wrongful death case?

 Because these types of cases can be particularly nuanced and complex, the first step in a wrongful death claim is to contact experienced wrongful death attorneys.
-Our attorneys are experienced in representing the decedent’s survivors and beneficiaries and making sure they receive what is deserved.
+Our attorneys in Buffalo are experienced in representing the decedent’s survivors and beneficiaries and making sure they receive what is deserved.
 If you’d like to discuss your situation in greater detail, call us at 716-882-2886 or fill out the contact form for a free consultation.
 We’d be happy to answer any questions that you may have.